MilanVlaski/Dynadoro/README.md

 ## TODO
+- Json reader and json writer is a thing
+- set date format can be done straight with a builder method
 - Retrieve Days. (assert that day contains period) (find inspiration from assigning periods to days)
 -
 - Make files unnecessary by creating all clocks when days are retrieved.
 That makes it necessary to add pagination (honestly, not even that important, maybe for huge datasets...).